 One of four children to theologian John Roxborogh and English teacher Jenny Roxborogh, Tim was born in Wellington in September 1981 before the family moved to Kuala Lumpur, Malaysia in June 1983.
 The Roxboroghs returned to New Zealand in December 1990, residing in Auckland where Tim has lived ever since with the exception of 18-months spent traveling through Southeast Asia, Canada and Australia in 2010-2011.

 A cricket obsessive since childhood, Tim captained the Massey High School 1st XI in 1999 and was awarded ‘North Shore Club Cricketer Of Year’ in 2008 and 2010.

-He currently lives in West Auckland with his wife Aimee and their young daughter Riley.
+He lives in West Auckland with his wife Aimee and their young daughter Riley.

-– Record ratings for Sunday nights on Newstalk ZB with the highest Auckland figures for any station (23.7% all ages 10+) going back at least 10 years (2016).
+- Record ratings for Sunday nights on Newstalk ZB with the highest Auckland figures (23.7% all ages) of any station in that slot going back at least 10-years (2016).

 - Doubling ratings in less than a year for Sunday nights on Newstalk ZB (2012).

 - Creating own digital soul and R&B iHeartRadio station (‘Coast Soul’ – 2016-2018).

 - Weekly columnist for the NZ Herald (‘Travel Bugs’ – 2017-2020).

 - NZ Herald concert reviewer, incl.
 Katy Perry, Paul McCartney, Queen, Red Hot Chili Peppers, Gladys Knight etc. (2017-2020).